platform-mesh/extension-manager-operator/README.md

 ## Contributing

-Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file in this repository for instructions on how to contribute to openMFP.
+Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file in this repository for instructions on how to contribute to OpenMFP.

 ## Code of Conduct